General Anxiety: Symptoms, Causes, Diagnosis, and Treatment

 • Irritability

 Many people are surprised to learn that anxiety, a mental disorder, can conjure up such powerful physical symptoms, such as trembling, muscle aches, twitching, and digestive issues.
 These physical symptoms often lead people to think that there is something “seriously” wrong with them, and their anxious thoughts only fuel that worry.
-Additionally, general anxiety often co-occurs with other limbic system disorders, including depression, fibromyalgia, post-viral fatigue, and multiple chemical sensitivities.
+Additionally, general anxiety often co-occurs with other limbic system disorders, including depressionfibromyalgiapost-viral fatigue, and multiple chemical sensitivities.

 How Anxious Am I?
-Take this self-assessment
+Take This Self-Assessment

 Causes and Risk Factors of General Anxiety

 At its core, general anxiety is the result of a limbic system impairment[3]—an overactive threat detection and response mechanism in a subconscious region of the brain.
 A limbic system impairment can arise when someone experiences chronic stress, a traumatic event, or a series of traumatic events.
 The stressors essentially overwhelm the brain, changing the circuitry in the limbic system.
 When the limbic system becomes impaired in this way, its protective mechanisms fire more rapidly and inappropriately.
 It continuously sends out alarm signals making the sufferer feel like something is always wrong, even when there is truly no danger.
-These faulty neural pathways ultimately become conditioned, meaning they get stuck in a vicious loop of anxiety.
+These faulty neural pathways ultimately become conditioned, meaning they get stuck in a vicious loop where anxiety won’t go away.
 Anxiety can affect people of all ages, however, women are twice as likely to be affected as men[1].
 The reason for this is unknown, however, it may be due to situations and stressors that are unique to women.
 Some other risk factors that may make one more likely to develop general anxiety include:

 • Having a high chronic stress load